microsoft/mggraph-intune-samples/README.md

 * Extract the files to a local folder (e.g. C:\IntuneGraphSamples)
 * Run PowerShell x64 from the start menu
 * Browse to the directory (e.g. cd C:\IntuneGraphSamples)
+* Either connect using Connect-MgGraph or update the script to include code to call Connect-MgGraph: https://learn.microsoft.com/en-us/powershell/microsoftgraph/authentication-commands?view=graph-powershell-1.0
 * For each Folder in the local repository you can browse to that directory and then run the script of your choice
 * Example Application script usage:
   * To use the Manage Applications scripts, from C:\IntuneGraphSamples, run "cd .\Applications\"